Eligibility and admission criteria

 Doctoral candidates can avail of various alternatives to finance their studies and research work.
 Funding can be discussed with the supervising professor.
 More information on funding is here.

-Applications for funded doctoral student positions and applications for a study right leading to doctoral degree are submitted using the same electronic eAge-form.
+Applications for funded doctoral student positions and applications for a study right leading to doctoral degree are submitted using Opintopolku or Studyinfo form.
 Please see the application instructions for funded doctoral student positions.
+Note!
+If you are applying for both a doctoral study right and a funded position, you should fill out BOTH forms in Studyinfo (application period September 2022).

 Research fields and professors for doctoral studies